 Inu and many others give this game a high to a near perfect score.
 Now, I find this a bit too high.
 This game isn’t a bad game, far from it!
 But this game lacks depth.
 I wish I could change the music of the lyrics of the Mii’s singing or see the pets run around while actually interacting with the Mii’s.
 (Once you enter their room, the pets disappear in thin air.)

-We got a solid game by Nintendo, but I think they could have done more with it then what got got.
+We got a solid game by Nintendo, but I think they could have done more with it than what got.
 Maybe they are making a sequel already with more things to do and more to explore and experience.
 I’m crossing my fingers at least.

 Notice how I haven’t talked too much in depth about this game in this review.
 This is because I want some things for you guys to find and experience without being spoiled here on my blog.

-Anyways, this is the end of the review.
+Anyway, this is the end of the review.
 Thanks for reading!
 I hope you enjoy this one.
 I really loved writing this one.
-I hope to see you another time here on my blog.
+Furthermore, I hope to see you another time here on my blog.
 Until then!